 - i.
 UI: the game has 2 theme (Light and Dark) - ii.
-Taking Notes: taking notes on cells without playing by pressing 'N' - iii.
+Taking Notes: taking notes on cells without playing by pressing 'N' like in this game (will be smaller number than the normal number and with different color) simulting to play with pencil instead pen - iii.
 Wrong Moves Alert: the computer judge the play and alerting you it is in the wrong place - iv.
 Sound system: the game has background music and sound effect for wrong plays and putting numbers - v.
-Animation: each move will have special animation and the game has winning effect d.
-High level design details:
+Animation: each move will have special animation and the game has winning effect c.
+Graphical Interface:

-i.
+- i.
 Data structure:

 - 1. 2D Array (Primary Grid)

 - 2. Boolean Mask Matrix (Fixed Numbers)

-- 3. Sparse Matrix (Notes/Pencil Marks)

-- 4. Hash Set (Error Tracking)
+- 3. Sparse Matrix (Notes/Pencil Marks) - 4.
+Hash Set (Error Tracking)

-- ii.
+ii.
 Algorithms: